rubab1/CleanPhotometry/README.md

 can be used to create custom train/test datasets.
 The "stars" class can then be gradually broadened up to some predefined stooping criteria.

+A more general enhancement would be classifying based on features in multiple filters, However, two distinct complications need to be resolved.
+First, even with feature scaling, the distribution of the various quality parameters are and the information they encapsulate are very different and often causally related.
+Second, same features in different filters are by definition highly correlated.
+As such, multi-filter classification asymptotes to the outliers removal solution, albeit faster.

 # Related Repositories

 [Pipeline Backend Development](https://github.com/rubab1/WINGS-Pipeline_dev)